 Examines the various aspects of being a contemporary artist operating in an increasingly demanding arena.
 This is a workshop-based course consisting of various elements of technological application for studio-based artists offered on a demand-based cycle.
 Students will annually review and updated their professional development plan and then select workshops that align with their plan.
 Possible professional practice sessions offered: lighting and display work, exhibition presentation techniques and practices, equipment preparation for exhibitions, working with sound, video editing and production, welding, basic wood shop techniques, creating a website, and examining templates.
-Required of all M.F.A. in Studio Art students.

-FA 5500 M.F.A.
-Studio I
+FA 5500 MFA Studio I